teremterem/MiniAgents/README.md

 - Promises and async iterators used extensively to enable non-blocking execution
 - Immutable message passing via `Frozen` pydantic models
 - Frozen data structures for immutable agent state and message metadata
+- Immutable message and agent state for reproducibility
 - Built on top of the `Promising` library for managing asynchronous operations
 - Asynchronous promise-based programming model with `Promise` and `StreamedPromise`
 - Hooks to persist messages as they are sent/received